CodePushGo/website/src/content/blog/en/how-capgo-is-born.md

 That was too manual for most teams, so they asked for a paid service, that was where I started to work on CodePushGo as AppFlow alternative.

-The goal was to provide a simple and easy to use solution to push code updates to Capacitor JavaScript apps.
+The goal was to provide a simple and easy to use solution to push code updates to React Native JavaScript apps.

 No Native build, not big toolbox like Ionic, just live updates, for the market they don't address, Us.